padrinobook/padrinobook/chapters/sessions.md

 We use the [last_request method](https://github.com/brynary/rack-test/blob/master/lib/rack/mock_session.rb#L48 "last_request method") to access to [Rack's SessionHash](http://rubydoc.info/github/rack/rack/master/Rack/Session/Abstract/SessionHash "Rack's SessionHash") information.

-And finally the implementation of the code that it make our tests green:
+And finally the implementation of the code that make our tests green:

 ```ruby